Close

 Step 4: Fee Payment and Biometric Data

-Pay visa fees online using debit or credit cards, with fees varying depending on visa type and duration.
-Typical fees for short stay tourist visas range from BHD 9 to BHD 29 (approximately USD 24 to USD 77).
+Pay visa fees online using debit or credit cards.
+Tourist eVisa fees range from BD 9 (approximately USD 24) for a 2-week single-entry to BD 44 (approximately USD 117) for a 1-year multiple-entry permit; visa on arrival costs BD 5 for a 2-week visit.
 Biometric data collection, including fingerprints and photographs, is required and may be completed through LMRA or the General Directorate of Nationality, Passports and Residence.
 For work visa holders, biometric procedures including fingerprint scanning occur at LMRA offices at Bahrain International Airport upon arrival.

 Step 5: Application Processing and Status Tracking